winscripter/ContentDotNet/README.md

 > native libraries.

 ContentDotNet is a cross-platform, open-source, managed framework for C# to read/write videos, audios, images and other multimedia.
 It allows reading them, creating them, and inspecting or editing their contents.
-It provides a user-friendly API, as well as extensive documentation and samples.
+It provides a user-friendly API.
 It does not use any native libraries; everything is pure C#.

 It is cross-platform and platform-independent, allowing ContentDotNet to run on a wide range of systems without worrying about compatibility, while also making deployment easier.
 It will work where .NET can run - yes, even Blazor WebAssembly.